DannyQN123/Loan_Default_Risk_Analysis/README.md

 - See the **Steps** & **Presentation** flow below for further detail.

 ## Steps:
-1. Identify 4 factors that can affect a customer's repayment ability based on Pearson Correlation
+1. Identify top 4 factors that affect a customer's repayment ability based on correlation (2 are given, 2 are engineered feature)
-2. From these 4 factors, derive some actionable business insights using Descriptive Stats (kdeplot, bar charts....)
+2. From 1 of the factor (Age), derive some actionable business insights using plotting (density plot, bar charts....)
-3. Also from the 2 additionally engineered factors, perform feature-engineering
-4. Evaluate the 3 Machine Learning models and determine that LGBM is the best model for this problem
+3. Evaluate the 3 Machine Learning models and determine that LGBM is the best model for this problem
-5. Used the 2 insights to improve our baseline-LGBM model
+4. Used the 2 insights to improve our baseline-LGBM model
-6. Conclusion: what business insights is derived from these **factors** , and are the **engineered** features helped improve our predictive model.
+5. Conclusion: what business insights is derived from these **factors** , and are the **engineered** features helped improve our predictive model.
-7. Next step suggestions.
+6. Next step suggestions.

 ## ROC AUC Score of different models
 - Baseline are baseline models without adding engineered features